Connect with others who understand.

 Differential Diagnosis

-Although the process of diagnosis is similar, receiving a differential diagnosis of idiopathic hypersomnia or narcolepsy depends on the characteristics of your symptoms.
+Although the process of diagnosis is similar, receiving a diagnosis of idiopathic hypersomnia or narcolepsy depends on the characteristics of your symptoms.

-People with IH usually show:
+People with idiopathic hypersomnia usually show:

 • Long sleep times